What Does it Take to Be a File Clerk?

 |District of Columbia||$45,680|

-Tools & Technologies Used by File Clerks
+What Tools & Technology do File Clerks Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many File Clerks: